 Castlewood has therapists on staff that specialize in:

 - Exposure and Response Prevention (ERP)

 - Schema Therapy

 Castlewood believes in treating the individual, and our nutritional philosophy is no different.
 While anorexia nervosa (AN), bulimia nervosa (BN), binge-eating disorder (BED), and EDNOS (eating disorder not otherwise specified) all have similarities, there are also many differences.
-The treatment team and dietitian develop challenges specific to each independent struggle.
+The dietitian works as part of the integrated treatment team to develop challenges specific to each independent struggle to guide every client toward the goal of full recovery.
 Castlewood incorporates a number of eating disorder therapy exposures including, but not limited to: